dry-python/returns/docs/pages/future.rst

    In this example any error will cancel the whole pipeline
 3. We now have ``.map`` method to easily compose sync and async functions

+You can see the next example
+with :ref:`RequiresContextFutureResult <requires_context_future_result>`
+and without a single ``async/await``.
+That example illustrates the whole point of our actions: writting sync code that executes asynchronously without any magic at all.

 Aliases
 -------